coggro/resume/README.md

 _January 2018 to October 2018_

-Contracted with TN State Parks through Knowledge Services to help upgrade their web site to the newest version of EE and perform additional development tasks.
-Continued in this role to develop many new features and further improve site organization and performance, along with developing an API out of ExpressionEngine to feed site information to an upcoming mobile application.
+- Contracted with TN State Parks through Knowledge Services
+- Upgraded their web site to the newest version of EE and performed additional development tasks
+- Continued in this role to develop many new features and further improve site organization and performance
+- Developed a JSON API out of ExpressionEngine to feed site information to a then-upcoming mobile application

 ---